 Architect Arne Jacobsen was one of the most prolific Scandinavian modernist designers of his time and he sold millions of his plywood Ant Chair.
-He was influenced by Mies van der Rohe and Charles and Ray Eames, and many of his chair and lighting designs are still sold today.
+He was influenced by Mies van der Rohe and Charles and Ray Eames, and many of his chairs and lighting designs are still sold today.

 Best-Known Work: The Egg Chair and the Swan Chair

 Although Greta Magnusson-Grossman spent the last 50 years of her life in California, she established herself as a young designer in her home country of Sweden.
 Marrying Scandinavian and Californian modernist aesthetics, she opened a shop on Rodeo Drive in Los Angeles, selling Swedish designs to notable personalities like Greta Garbo and Frank Sinatra.

 Best-Known Work: The Grasshopper Lamp

 Finn Juhl is among those credited for introducing Danish design to America.
 He made his American debut at the MoMA in New York in 1951.
 The iconic sensual shapes of his designs have earned him many awards, some postmortem: His Baker Sofa won Best Reissue in the Wallpaper Design Awards in 2010.
 His home shown above was turned into a museum that can still be visited near Copenhagen today.

 Best-Known Work: The Chieftains Chair

 Hans Wegner is a master of 20th-century Danish modernism.
 Though he created a ton of iconic pieces, Wegner was best known for his chairs, designing more than 500 over the course of his career, hundreds of which went into mass production.
-Some of his most iconic chairs include the Peacock chair, the Wishbone chair, the Shell chair, and a MyDomaine favorite: the Flag Halyard chair.
+Some of his most iconic chairs include the Peacock Chair, the Wishbone Chair, the Shell Chair, and a MyDomaine favorite: the Flag Halyard chair by the Danish architect.

 Best-Known Work: His chairs (too many to name)

 Pricing available upon request from the brand.

 Børge Mogensen started his career as a cabinetmaker and teaching assistant of the aforementioned Kaare Klint before venturing out on his own in 1959.
 He won multiple design awards throughout his career and was celebrated for his quality craftsmanship and the classic influences that inspired his modern designs.

 Best-Known Work: The Spanish Chair